JohannesAbresparr/cat-photo/README.md

 ![Footer](https://github.com/lucyrush/readme-template/blob/master/media/love_running_footer.png)

 - __Gallery__

-  - The gallery will provide the user with supporting images to see what the meet ups look like.
-  - This section is valuable to the user as they will be able to easily identify the types of events the organisation puts together.
+The gallery page shows some examples of pictures I have taken, there is also an explaining text next to the images.

 ![Gallery](https://github.com/lucyrush/readme-template/blob/master/media/love_running_gallery.png)